neondatabase/website/content/docs/data-types/character.md

     ('SQL for Professionals', 'An in-depth look at advanced SQL techniques.');
 ```

-To find books with descriptions, we can use the following query:
+To find books with descriptions, you can use the following query:

 ```sql
 SELECT title